netdata/netdata/README.md

 With netdata, this need is eliminated significantly.
 Of course you will ssh.
 Just not for monitoring performance.

-One key parameter to effectively troubleshooting performance issues, is that the root cause is most probably unknown.
+One key parameter to effectively troubleshoot performance issues, is that the root cause is most probably unknown.
 If you were aware of the element that affected performance, most probably you would have fixed it already.

-The approach of most monitoring solutions (including commercial SaaS providers) that instruct their users and customers to collect only the metrics they understand, is contradictory to the nature performance monitoring.
-If we knew the metrics before hand, most probably we wouldn't have performance issues.
+The approach of most monitoring solutions (including commercial SaaS providers) that instruct their users and customers to collect only the metrics they understand, is contradictory to the nature of performance monitoring.
+If we knew the metrics before hand, most probably we would have a lot less performance issues.

 So, Netdata collects everything.
 The more metrics collected, the more insights we will have when we need them.

-Netdata is also better than most console tools.
+Netdata is better than most console tools.
 Netdata visualizes the data, while the console tools just show their values.
-The detail is the same - we have spent a lot of time reading the source code of the console tools, to figure out what needs to do done in netdata, so that the data, the values, are the same.
+The detail is the same.
 Actually, netdata is more precise than most console tools, it will interpolate all collected values to second boundary, so that even if something took a few microseconds more to be collected, netdata will correctly estimate the per second rate.